-Guaranteed insurance accounts are provided via a group annuity or funding agreement contract that can be issued from either the general account or the separate account of the insurer.
+Guaranteed insurance accounts are provided via a group annuity contract or a funding agreement that can be issued from either the general account or a separate account of the insurer.
 The underlying assets are typically managed by the insurance company or an affiliated manager.

 In all cases, guaranteed insurance accounts are backed by the full financial strength and credit of the issuing insurance company.

-*Insurance companies offer several product variations for stable value.
-These can be:
+[i] Insurance companies offer several product variations for stable value.
+These products include:

 - Non-participating fixed term traditional GICs issued by the general account.

-- Contracts with or without minimum floor guarantees that are in excess of 0%.
+- Contracts with or without minimum floor guarantees that are in excess of zero percent.